 “Can we speak to someone together?”

-Call an emergency careline or take them to the emergency room at a hospital if they are in immediate danger.
+Call the emergency care line or take them to the emergency room at a hospital if they are in immediate danger.
 Do not leave them alone.
-Although it is important to keep their trust, do not keep their planned method of suicide a secret as it can put their life at risk.
+Although it is important to keep their trust, do not keep their planned method of suicide a secret, as it can put their life at risk.
 It is essential to let medical professionals or caregivers know how they intend to end their life so that they can remove any sources of danger.

 People who consider suicide do not always want to die.
 Often, people consider suicide because they feel hopeless and cannot think of a way out of their current situation.
 Intervention can help a person regain a sense of hope or show them another perspective.

 Suicide is preventable.
-80-90% of people who commit suicide actually reveal their plan to people around them before proceeding.
-It is a common misconception that people who talk about or attempt suicide do so for attention when in fact, any suicidal thoughts or behaviours indicate internal pain.
-Even if a person does not intend to kill themselves, talking about suicide or acting in a self-destructive manner can indicate that they need mental health support.
+80-90% of people who commit suicide reveal their plans to people around them before proceeding.
+It is a common misconception that people who talk about or attempt suicide do so for attention when suicidal thoughts or behaviours indicate internal pain.
+Even if a person does not intend to kill themselves, talking about suicide or acting in a self-destructive manner can suggest that they need mental health support.

-If you or someone you know is struggling with depression, anxiety, high stress, or suicidal ideation, please reach out for immediate support.
-Free access to mental health professionals is available immediately 24/7:
+If you or someone you know struggles with depression, anxiety, high stress, or suicidal ideation, please reach out for immediate support.
+Free access to mental health professionals is available immediately, 24/7:

-Alternatively, schedule a remote or online schedule a remote or online therapy session with Naluri’s clinical psychologists and expert counsellors to talk through problems and thoughts that may be causing negative feelings and emotions.
+Alternatively, schedule a remote or online schedule a remote or online therapy session with Naluri’s Mental Health Coaches and expert counsellors to talk through problems and thoughts that may be causing negative feelings and emotions.